-Start your cultural experience with the village of Pyrgos, the highest village in Santorini, which is known as the island’s “historic monument”.
+Start your cultural experience with the village of Pyrgos, the oldest village in Santorini, known as the island’s “historic monument”.
 Built on the top of a hill, this settlement holds a 16th century Venetian castle.
 A fantastic location to wander around, built by the locals to fortify the area into small alleys and circle shape roads.
 The village is surrounded by vineyards, old churches, narrow cave houses with charming balconies and pebbled paths.

 Continue to Megalochori one of the most picturesque and quaint villages of the island with typical and classical Cycladic houses dug into the volcanic rock.
 The scenery includes white washed tower bells, underground caves and churches with blue domes.
 Stroll around the narrow pathways of this non touristy settlement, enjoy your Greek coffee at the pebble stone square and get involved with locals lifestyle & culture.

 Discover Emporio, the entry to another past era and the island's commercial center during the Venetian occupation.
 In Medieval times, the inhabitants of this village used to build their houses side by side in small quaint streets, so that they could shield themselves against the pirates.
 An exploration of the well-maintained castle constructed in the mid-15th century will give you a lovely sentiment as you walk through its paths.